-Can artificial intelligence predict heart failure?
+Is the answer to who develops heart disease in our genes, intestinal bacteria or lifestyle?
 You can read more about the Institute of Medicine’s research on cardiovascular diseases below.
-Our research is both clinical and epidemiological.
-We also run the national population study SCAPIS on cardiovascular and lung research, and participate in several international studies.
+We conduct both clinical, epidemiological, and translational research, run the national population study SCAPIS on cardiovascular and lung research, as well as lead large-scale international collaborative projects.

-In Sweden, a quarter of a million people suffer from heart failure.
 Thanks to major advances in research, we have become better at preventing and treating cardiovascular disease.
 The risk of dying from coronary heart disease has, for example, decreased by approximately 75% since the late 1980s.
+Despite this, a quarter of a million people suffer from heart failure in Sweden and more and more young people fall ill.

 Our research areas

-We conduct both clinical, patient-based studies and epidemiological research in the following areas:
+We conduct both clinical patient-based studies, epidemiological research and translational studies in the following areas:

 chronic heart failure